entropyxyz/entropy-docs/content/basics/quickstart.md

     ![](./images/quickstart-create-test-funds-discussion.png)

 1. In the **Title** field, enter the `address` you copied from the previous section.
 1. Enter any text into the **Description** field; GitHub doesn't allow users to leave this field blank.
-If you need more than 10,000 test funds, enter the amount of funds you need and a reason why into this field.
+If you need more than 10,000 test funds, enter the amount of funds you need and why into this field.
 1. Click **Start discussion**.

 At this point, someone from Entropy will send you some test funds.
-This should happen within a couple of hours, but may be longer.
-Once they've sent the funds to the address you provided they'll let you know, and close the issue.
+Once they've sent the funds to your provided address, they'll let you know and close the issue.

 {{< callout type="warning" >}}
 We're currently publically testing some of the Entropy tooling.
-As such, some of the workflows like getting test funds are a bit rough.
+As such, some of the workflows, like getting test funds, are a bit rough.
 We're building an automated faucet to hand out test funds, and we'll update this page when it's ready.
 {{< /callout >}}

 Once you have been sent some funds, you can check your balance in the CLI.